numfocus/gsoc/organization/profile.md

 -   How will you keep mentors engaged with their students?

-    We will contact mentors and students every two weeks to check if they are having any problem and if we could help solving the issue.
+    We will contact mentors and students every two weeks to check if they are having any problems and if we could help with solving them.

-    As a umbrella organization we will not enforce any police between mentors and students because every community has its onw rules and we respect those.
+    As an umbrella organization we will not enforce any policy between mentors and students because every community has its own rules and we respect those.

 -   How will you help your students stay on schedule to complete their projects?

-    Request that students be as much as possible open about their progress.
+    Request that students be as open as possible about their progress.
     This will involve that at least during the program the students blog their progress to the community every two weeks.
     We will also suggest that the students keep the issues/tickets on the bugtrack system used for the project updated.

-    For the cases of students behind the schedule we will request a video conference and discuss ways to back to the schedule.
+    For cases where students are behind schedule we will request a video conference and discuss ways to get back on schedule.

 -   How will you get your students involved in your community during GSoC?

-    We will ask mentors to introduce the students to the community and the suggestions to get involved, e.g. local groups, virtual meetings, ...
+    We will ask mentors to introduce the students to the community and offer suggestions to get involved, e.g. local groups, virtual meetings, ...

-    We will request that students blog every two weeks about their progress so that the community knows of the project and provide feedback if they want.
+    We will request that students blog every two weeks about their progress so that the community knows of the project and provides feedback if they want.
-    Students' blog should be included on the community blog aggregator.
+    The students' blog should be included on the community blog aggregator.

 -   How will you keep students involved in your community after GSoC?

-    Every community have their own way to keep the students involved in the community after GSoC and we will respect their way of work.
+    Every community has their own way of keeping the students involved in the community after GSoC and we will respect their way of work.
-    As a umbrella organization we will do our best to provide a enjoyable summer experience for all the students and if possible help they find ways to get some revenue that facilitates their involvement with the community.
+    As a umbrella organization we will do our best to provide an enjoyable summer experience for all the students and if possible help them find ways to get some revenue that facilitates their involvement with the community.

 -   Has your org been accepted as a mentoring org in Google Summer of Code before?